-Drivers wishing to appeal the determination that a collision was preventable may submit such appeal to the appropriate department such as University Location Human Resources.
+Drivers wishing to appeal the determination that a collision was preventable may submit such appeal to the appropriate department such as UC Location Human Resources.

-of Preventable Collisions Within 36 months Recommendation Completion Timeline 1 Classroom refresher training Within 90 days of VCRC Notice of Decision date 2 Refresher training & satisfactory completion of behind the wheel instruction Within 90 days of VCRC Notice of Decision date 3 Suspend University driving privilege for minimum 30 days & attend refresher training; satisfactory completion of behind the wheel instruction and evaluation Immediately upon VCRC Notice of Decision 4 Suspend University driving privilege for a minimum of 1 year Immediately upon VCRC Notice of Decision
+of Preventable Collisions Within 36 Months Recommended Requirement Completion Timeline 1 Classroom refresher training Within 90 days of VCRC Notice of Decision date 2 Refresher training & satisfactory completion of behind the wheel instruction Within 90 days of VCRC Notice of Decision date 3 Suspend University driving privilege for minimum 30 days & attend refresher training; satisfactory completion of behind the wheel instruction and evaluation Immediately upon VCRC Notice of Decision 4 Revoke University driving privilege indefinitely Immediately upon VCRC Notice of Decision

-^{} The Department Vehicle's criterion for the length of time an accident stays on the driving record is 36 months.
+\ The Department Motor Vehicle's criterion for the length of time an accident stays on the driving record is 36 months.
 The University follows the same criteria when considering the consequences for drivers involved in a preventable collision

 - a.
 The VCRC may recommend immediate suspension of driving privileges following any collision based on the severity and preventability of the collision pending further administrative action. - b.
-Drivers involved in another preventable collision, who have previously had their University driving privileges suspended, and then reinstated, may be subject to permanent revocation of driving privileges.
+Drivers involved in another preventable collision, who have previously had their University driving privileges suspended or revoked, and then reinstated, may be subject to permanent revocation of driving privileges as well as disciplinary actions consistent with University personnel policies and collective bargaining agreements.